Are you strapped for time and need to cut to the chase? Here are the 12 best Spotify promotion services you should go check out immediately:

 What better way to end our list of the best Spotify promotion services than with another free, easy-to-use playlist submission service?
 Well, I couldn’t think of a better way, so here we are!

 Daily Playlists takes a comparative approach to Soundplate when it comes to putting your tracks in a position to succeed.
 Simply add your song’s Spotify URL, manually select the multiple playlists you want to submit to, and follow those playlists to finalize your submissions.

 It’s free, painless, and may just result in additional plays, followers, and all-around exposure.

-While all twelve services on this list are worth your time and consideration, a few of them rise above the rest.
-These four services all have some combination of stellar reviews, proven results, and streamlined user-experiences: Burstimo, Spotify Jedi, Playlist Push, and, last but certainly not least, Omari MC.
+Otherwise, while all twelve services on the list above are worth your time and consideration, a few of them rise above the rest.
+We personally vouch for these five services – we’ve used them, plus they all have some combination of stellar reviews, proven results, and streamlined user-experiences:

 (You’ll see some overlap here with the general music promotion services we recommend.)